sueda-gl/S-TASSEL/README.md

 ## Requirements

-All dependencies are handled either by the Docker image or the conda environment.
+All dependencies are handled by the Docker image.
 The core requirements are listed in `requirements.txt` and include numpy, pandas, pettingzoo, gymnasium, pot (Python Optimal Transport), and streamlit.